Abd2430/CKD-prediction-using-XGBoost/readme.md

 The project follows a complete machine learning workflow, from data preprocessing to model training, evaluation, and deployment as an interactive web application using Flask.

 ## 🚀 App Overview
 I built this application to allow users to input various clinical parameters and receive an instant prediction of whether a patient is likely to have CKD.
-The app is hosted on Flask Community Cloud for public access.
+The app is hosted on Hugging face spaces for public access.

 ## 🎯 My Contributions & Workflow
 Data Preprocessing: I handled imbalanced data by using SMOTE (Synthetic Minority Oversampling Technique), which was critical for ensuring the model could accurately predict both positive and negative cases.